dperrymorrow/gulp-task-generator/README.md

 - Which Js preprocessor would you like to use? *Coffeescript*
 - Which template would you like to use? *Jade*

-Your ``gulpfile.js`` will be generated with you prefernces, all setup to run a static site builder / build tool.
+Your ``gulpfile.js`` will be generated with you preferences, all setup to run a static site builder / build tool.

-The packages needed to run your gulpfile have been added to your npm ``package.json`` file as deve dependancies.
+The packages needed to run your gulpfile have been added to your npm ``package.json`` file as dev dependencies.
 You now need to

 ``
 npm install